putyourlightson/craft-cloudflare/readme.md

 #### saveRules()

-Saves rules from the editor, automatically converting the second column's lines to a JSON array.
+Saves rules from the editor, automatically converting the second column’s lines to a JSON array.

 #### purgeCachesForUrl(string $url)